Black Star Beer

 Black Star Beer is a double hopped golden lager made with two-row malting barley and a combination of Mittelfruh and Czech Saaz hops.
-The Great Northern Brewing Company located in Whitefish, Montana is the original producer of Black Star Beer.
+The Great Northern Brewing Company located in Whitefish, Montana was the original producer of Black Star Beer.

 Beer

 Black Star Double Hopped Golden Lager is an American "double hopped" (dry hopped) golden lager based on traditional European Pilsners.
 It is made with two-row malted barley.
 The beer contains 4.5% ABV (alcohol by volume), and has 13 to 15 IBUs (International Bittering Units).
 Brewed with two different hops, Black Star contains 20% Bavarian Mittelfruh and 80% Czech Saaz hops.

 History

-Minott Wessinger, 5th generation brewer and great-great-grandson of Henry Weinhard, started the McKenzie River Corporation, a beverage marketing company, in 1987.
-Wessinger grew up learning about beer from his father Fred Wessinger at the Blitz-Weinhard Brewery in Portland, Oregon.
-In 1995, Minott Wessinger built the Great Northern Brewing Company in Whitefish, Montana and began brewing Black Star beer.
+In 1987, Joseph Minott Wessinger started the McKenzie River Corporation, a San Francisco beverage marketing company.
+In 1995, Joseph Minott Wessinger built the Great Northern Brewing Company in Whitefish, Montana and began brewing Black Star beer.

+Joseph Minott Wessinger is a great-great-grandson of Henry Weinhard.
+His father Fred Wessinger worked at the Blitz-Weinhard Brewery in Portland, Oregon.

 Other products introduced by the McKenzie River Corporation include: